Trout Fishing In South Carolina

 South Carolina may not be synonymous with trout fishing, but the state offers exciting opportunities for anglers looking to pursue these elusive cold-water species.
 The purpose of this page is to share basic information about trout fishing and identify trout fishing waters in the state.
 South Carolina is home to both rainbow trout and brown trout, providing a diverse trout fishing experience for anglers of all skill levels.

-Rainbow trout are the most commonly stocked trout species in South Carolina.
-These vibrant fish are known for their acrobatic leaps and aggressive feeding behavior.
+Rainbow trout are one of the most fished for trout species in the state, and can be found in numerous South Carolina lakes and rivers.
+Known for its tasty pink flesh, rainbows are a favorite among the vast majority of trout anglers in the state.
+It also appeals to the fly fisherman as it can be caught on flies as well as other small baits and lures.
+It feeds on small insects, minnows, crustaceans and worms.
+It is ideal for both sport and dining pleasure.
 Several lakes and rivers in the state, such as Lake Jocassee and the Chattooga River, are popular destinations for rainbow trout fishing.
 Anglers can target rainbow trout using a variety of techniques, including fly fishing, spin casting, and bait fishing with worms or artificial lures.
+More...

-Brown trout, prized for their size and wily nature, can also be found in select South Carolina waters.
+Brown trout, another prized trout species, can be found in select South Carolina lakes and rivers.
+Many of these fisheries are attracting anglers from near and far.
+These elusive and wary fish offer a challenge to anglers, requiring stealthy presentations and precise casting to entice a bite.
+Brown trout feed on worms, minnows, insects and crustaceans.
+Larger browns can be taken on jerkbaits, small crankbaits and spinners.
 These cautious and wary fish offer a challenge for anglers seeking a more elusive catch.
 Lakes such as Lake Jocassee and Lake Hartwell are known for their brown trout populations.
 Brown trout are often targeted with fly fishing techniques, using realistic fly patterns to imitate their preferred food sources.
+More...

 Trout fishing in South Carolina is not limited to lakes alone.
 The state's rivers and streams, such as the Chattooga River and the Saluda River, offer excellent opportunities for anglers to pursue trout.
 These scenic waterways provide a natural habitat for trout, with stretches of moving water and secluded pools that are perfect for casting a fly or drifting a bait.